 At times I feel almost uncomfortable and more than a little shy about claiming I painted these images.
 Some other magical hand must be at work here.
 What finally appears on the canvas is often the cause of genuine surprise.

 From Traditional to Digital

-While I now paint all my fairies digitally, that was not always the case.
-I was lucky enough to receive a formal fine art education early in life and over the years I’ve experimented with and perfected many different painting techniques.
-In fact for most of my life I painted only using traditional materials; oils, acrylics, egg tempera, pastel, and watercolor.
+I was lucky enough to receive an intense, formal fine art education early in life.
+And over the years, I’ve experimented with many different painting techniques.
+In fact for most of my life I painted using oils, acrylics, egg tempera, pastel, and watercolor.

-In 2004 I serendipitously stumbled into the digital art world and quickly became enamored.
-The following seven years were devoted to transferring my traditional painting skills across to digital painting.
-By the end of that period I had perfected my unique digital painting style.
+In 2004 I stumbled into the digital art world and quickly became hooked.
+I devoted the following seven years to transferring my traditional painting skills across to digital painting.

-So when I hand paint fairies digitally these days, I still employ many of the same techniques I used when painting traditionally.
-That includes laying down an uncountable number of tiny brush strokes one on top of another to build up form and texture.
+So when I hand-paint fairies digitally these days, I still employ many of the techniques I used when painting traditionally.
+This includes laying down an uncountable number of tiny brush strokes one on top of another to build up form and texture.

 I love fairies in all their multidimensional forms and feel truly blessed to have so many opportunities to paint the magic that is their essence.